-This is stupid for all sorts of reasons.
-First, and foremost, youth is just this made-up thing you decided was important.
+As Shakespeare once said (probably) “How is this fucking stupid?
+Let me count the ways.”14 First, and foremost, youth is just this made-up thing you decided was important.
 You don’t have to think it’s important if you don’t want to.

 I used to think I was going to be a musician.
 Then I dropped out of music school.
 I don’t sit around thinking, “Oh man, if only I hadn’t dropped out, I could have been a musician—what’s wrong with me?”
 No, I realized that my desire to be a professional musician was a totally arbitrary ideal in my mind and I could change it.

-The second reason this obsession over our idealized self is dumb is because even if you did somehow revitalize your sense of youth, it would probably require deluding yourself in some other harmful way.1
+The second reason this obsession over our idealized self is dumb is that even if you did somehow revitalize your sense of youth, it would probably require deluding yourself in some other harmful way.15

 Meanwhile, with each passing year, you get a little older and take on a few more responsibilities and you grow further and further away from this idealized youthful self.
 As it becomes less and less attainable in your mind, you feel your idealized self slipping away.
 And you regret it.
 You regret it so much—so much time lost, so much time wasted.

 But fuck it.
 Let that narrative die.
 It’s no longer serving you.
 And it’s not, nor was it ever, necessarily true.